ShaquilleNathan/Dance-Hiphop-Rhythm-Games/README.md

 ---
 ## Notes
-- Please note that this project is a basic one and there's still a room to improve it.
+- Please note that this project is really a basic one and there's still a lot of room to improve it.
 Feel free to explore!